ideasman42/block-array-cow/readme.rst

 This is suitable for storing undo history for example - where the size of a struct can be used as the stride, and is effective with both binary and text data.

+This has a slight emphasis on performance, since this method is used in Blender's undo system.
+Where making users of the application wait for an exhaustive method isn't acceptable.
+So hashed memory blocks are used to detect duplicates.

+The code is Apache2.0 licensed and doesn't have any dependencies.

 Supported
 ---------

-- Configurable block sizes.
+- Caller defined block sizes.
-- Supports array-stride to avoids overhead of detecting blocks and un-aliened offsets.
+- Caller defined array-stride to avoids overhead of detecting possible matches it un-aligned offsets.
   *(a stride of 1 for bytes works too)*
 - De-duplication even in the case blocks are completely re-ordered *(block hashing is used for de-duplication)*.